 Transfer and Exam Credit

-This section describes the policy for all external work for which American University awards credit.
+This section describes the policy for all external work for which American University (AU) awards credit.
 Transfer students should also refer to University-Wide Requirements , for the full policy, including the applicability of transfer credit, to Written Communication and Information Literacy I , Quantitative Literacy I , and Habits of Mind requirements.

 The Admissions Office evaluates official documents showing previous college-level work completed.
 Individual teaching units determine how this credit will apply to specific degree programs.
 Once a student has matriculated, transfer work will only be accepted if it has been approved in advance by the academic unit via the Permit to Study process.
-A student must satisfy all requirements of the Permit to Study process, including advance approval for specific courses and a maximum number of credits.
+A student must satisfy all requirements of the Permit to Study process, including approval in advance for specific courses and a maximum number of credits.
 After students have matriculated at American University, no credit toward university-wide requirements may be earned through transfer credit or Permits to Study (refer to undergraduate regulation 8.1.4. )

 Grades and quality points earned in courses accepted for transfer will not be included in the grade point average to be maintained at American University, but the credits will count toward the total number required for graduation.